judepayne/extra-loom/README.md

 Unlike Loom, edge attributes can be defined at creation:

     (def g (multidigraph [1 2] [2 3] [2 3] [1 2] [1 3 {:sugar true}] 4))

+For graphs where both nodes and edges are specified as maps, use the `multigraph2` and `multidigraph2` creation functions.
+These functions take a collection of nodes, a `node-key` which is the key in the map that uniquely identifies each node and a collection of edges.

 ### Using a graph